PeteCookson/Moni/README.md

 * Direct user input and live crypto prices used for accurate portfolio calculation.
 * Pie chart used to visually represent current holding values.
-* Addtional information based on calculations showing current value, total holdings, R.O.I, most/least profitable, and total profit/loss.
+* Addtional information based on calculations the showing current value.
 * Dark mode toggle to reduce eye strain and improve battery life.
 * Information modal provding basic steps to using Moni.
+* Contact option via email using client-side technology.

 ## Structure Plane
 ---